OmniLayer/omniwallet/database/SQLstatements.md

 ```
 ### Login to a Wallet

+0. Make sure the wallet state is "Active"
 1. Update the lastlogin time
 2. Get the encrypted wallet blob
+Are the following steps necessary or is this already done in the background?
-3. Get the latest currency & balance info for all the addresses from MasterCore
+4. Get the latest currency & balance info for all the addresses from MasterCore
  1. Foreach address, update AddressBalances if there are new transactions
-4. Get latest transaction history for the addresses (now or on demand?)
+5. Get latest transaction history for the addresses (now or on demand?)
  1. Update AddressesInTransactions & Transactions if there are new transactions
 ```
 Update
 	Wallets
 set
 	LastLogin = CURRENT_TIMESTAMP
+	, SignedIn = TRUE
 where
+	WalletState = 'Active'
-	WalletID = '<walletid>'
+	and WalletID = '<walletid>'

 Select
 	WalletBlob
 from
 	Wallets
 where
+	WalletState = 'Active'
-	WalletID = '<walletid>'
+	and WalletID = '<walletid>'
 ```
 ### Add an Address to a Wallet